ultralist/ultralist-marketing-docs/content/docs/cli/_index.md

 weight: 2

 description: >
-  How the Ultralist CLI works.
+  How the open-source Ultralist CLI works.
 ---

-Below you'll find all documentation for the Ultralist CLI.
+Below you'll find all documentation for the [Ultralist CLI](https://github.com/ultralist/ultralist).